Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/stroke_edit.rst

    The Thickness Brush can be used to increase (Add) or decrease (Subtract) the thickness of the parts of the stroke under the cursor.
 Strength
-   Increase/decrease (:kbd:`Ctrl`) the alpha value of the stroke, E.g. for creating fading effects.
+   Increase/decrease (:kbd:`Ctrl`) the alpha value of the stroke.
+E.g. for creating fading effects.
 Grab
    Takes the stroke points which fall within the brush circle when the sculpting action begins, and allows you to translate this set of points.